godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 matter the platform or install location, it is the way to locate where resource files are from inside the game.

-After saving the scene and pressing run scene again, the "Hello, World!" demo should finally execute:
+After saving the scene and pressing run scene again, the "Hello World" demo should finally execute:

 .. image:: img/helloworld.png